 Well there have been no no-nos or cycles, but the San Diego Padres have turned seven triple plays in their history.
 (See details on our Padres triple plays page.)

-Unfortunately, triple plays have been more than three times as easy to obtain as no-hitters or hits for the cycle, which are truly baseball’s rare feats.
+Unfortunately, triple plays have been more than twice as easy to obtain as no-hitters or hits for the cycle, which are truly baseball’s rare feats.
 See below:

 |Major League totals|